bruceravel/demeter/documentation/Athena/bkg/kweight.rst

    :target: ../_images/clamp_mu.png
    :width: 100%

+   EuTiO\ :sub:`3` Ti K-edge data with the background subtracted using a :procparam:`kweight` of 1 and a high-end spline clamp of :quoted:`none`.
+Note that the end of the spline deviates significantly from the end of the data.
 .. _fig-clamp_chi:

 .. figure::  ../../_images/clamp_chi.png
    :target: ../_images/clamp_chi.png
    :width: 100%

+   Comparing the effects of different values of the high-end spline clamp on the EuTiO\ :sub:`3` data with all other parameters equal.
+The data using the :quoted:`rigid` clamp show the most physically reasonable behavior at the end of the data range.

 .. subfigend::
    :width: 0.45
    :label: _fig-clamp

-   (Left) EuTiO\ :sub:`3` Ti K-edge data with the background subtracted using a :procparam:`kweight` of 1 and a high-end spline clamp of :quoted:`none`.
-Note that the end of the spline deviates significantly from the end of the data.
-(Right) Comparing the effects of different values of the high-end spline clamp on the EuTiO\
-   :sub:`3` data with all other parameters equal.
-The data using the :quoted:`rigid` clamp show the most physically reasonable behavior at the end of the data range.

 The default value of the clamp is :quoted:`none` at the low end of the energy range and :quoted:`strong` at the high end.
 Clamps tend not to help at the low